-Discovery Laboratories, Inc. (referred to as "we," "us," or the "Company") is a specialty biotechnology company dedicated to improving the standard of respiratory critical care through its proprietary KL_4 surfactant and aerosol drug delivery technologies.
+Discovery Laboratories, Inc. (referred to as "we," "us," or the "Company") is a specialty biotechnology company dedicated to improving the standard of care for pulmonary medicine by creating life-saving products for critical care patients with respiratory disease.
+Our KL_4 surfactant technology produces a synthetic, peptide-containing surfactant that is structurally similar to pulmonary surfactant and is being developed in liquid, lyophilized and aerosolized formulations.
 Surfactants are produced naturally in the lungs and are essential for breathing.
-Our novel proprietary KL_4 surfactant technology produces a synthetic, peptide-containing surfactant that is structurally similar to pulmonary surfactant and is being developed in liquid, aerosol and lyophilized formulations.
-Our proprietary capillary aerosolization and patient interface technologies are being developed to enable delivery of our KL_4 surfactant or other therapies for critical care and pulmonary applications.
-We believe that our proprietary KL_4 surfactant technology makes it possible, for the first time, to develop a significant pipeline of respiratory critical care products to address a variety of respiratory diseases for which there frequently are few or no approved therapies.
+We are also developing proprietary drug delivery technologies to enable efficient, targeted upper-respiratory or alveolar delivery of aerosolized KL_4 surfactant and other inhaled therapies.
+We believe that our proprietary technologies may make it possible, for the first time, to develop a significant pipeline of respiratory critical care products to address a variety of respiratory diseases for which there frequently are few or no approved therapies.

-We are developing our lead KL_4 surfactant drug products, Surfaxin® (lucinactant), Surfaxin LSTM and Aerosurf®, to address the most significant respiratory conditions affecting neonatal populations.
+We are developing our lead KL4 surfactant drug products, Surfaxin® (lucinactant), Surfaxin LSTM and Aerosurf®, to address the most significant respiratory conditions affecting neonatal populations.
 Our research and development efforts are currently focused on the management of respiratory distress syndrome (RDS) in premature infants.
 We filed a New Drug Application (NDA) for Surfaxin for the prevention of RDS in premature infants.
 The safety and efficacy of Surfaxin for the prevention of RDS in premature infants has previously been demonstrated in a large, multinational Phase 3 clinical program.
-We received a Complete Response Letter from the U.S. Food and Drug Administration (FDA) in April 2009 (2009 Complete Response Letter).
-We believe that a key remaining step to potentially gain U.S. marketing approval is to satisfy the FDA as to the final validation of an important quality control release and stability test for Surfaxin, the fetal rabbit biological activity test (BAT).
-We have completed a comprehensive preclinical program intended to satisfy the FDA's requirements with respect to the BAT and are finalizing our data submission.
-We believe that we remain on track to file a Complete Response for Surfaxin in the third quarter of 2011, which could lead to the potential approval of Surfaxin for the prevention of RDS in premature infants in the first quarter 2012.
+We received a Complete Response Letter from the U.S. Food and Drug Administration (FDA) in April 2009 (2009 Complete Response Letter) that was focused primarily on aspects of our fetal rabbit biological activity test (BAT), an important quality control release and stability test for Surfaxin.
+We completed a comprehensive preclinical program intended to satisfy the FDA's requirements with respect to the BAT and, on September 2, 2011, filed with the FDA a Complete Response to the 2009 Complete Response Letter.
+On September 28, 2011, the FDA notified us that it has established March 6, 2012 as its target action date under the Prescription Drug User Fee Act (PDUFA) to complete its review and potentially grant marketing approval for Surfaxin for the prevention of RDS in premature infants.

 We are developing Surfaxin LS and Aerosurf for the prevention and/or treatment of RDS in premature infants in both the United States and other major markets worldwide.
-Surfaxin LS is our initial lyophilized (freeze-dried) KL4 surfactant that is resuspended to liquid form prior to use and is intended to improve ease of use for healthcare practitioners and potentially eliminate the need for cold-chain storage.
-Aerosurf is our initial aerosolized KL4 surfactant that is administered through less-invasive means and is being developed to potentially obviate the need for endotracheal intubation and conventional mechanical ventilation.
-We believe that Aerosurf, if approved, will address a significant unmet medical need by providing practitioners with the alternative of administering surfactants to infants at risk for RDS through less invasive means, which may result in a potentially significant increase in the number of infants who will benefit from surfactant therapy.
+Surfaxin LS is our lyophilized (freeze-dried) KL_4 surfactant that is resuspended to liquid form prior to use and is intended to improve ease of use for healthcare practitioners and potentially eliminate the need for cold-chain storage.
+Aerosurf is our aerosolized KL_4 surfactant that is being developed potentially to obviate the need for endotracheal intubation and conventional mechanical ventilation, two invasive procedures that neonatologists seek to avoid.
+Since currently approved surfactants are administered through endotracheal intubation and mechanical ventilation, we believe that Aerosurf has the potential to address a significant unmet medical need.
+If approved, Aerosurf will provide practitioners the ability to administer surfactants using less invasive means, which may result in a potentially significant increase in the number of infants at risk for RDS who could benefit from surfactant therapy.